The etiquette required in connecting/contacting people on LinkedIn can make professionals at all levels somewhat anxious.

 LinkedIn is the #1 social media tool for connecting with professionals and businesses.
 Do you have a LinkedIn profile?
 Is it up-to-date and compelling?

 Secrets of a Successful LinkedIn Profile takes you through the basics of setting up an account, optimizing your profile, creating an attention-getting summary thru building connections, finding people, companies, and positions.
-There are LinkedIn job search strategies that even a seasoned executive will find helpful in this ebook, as well as bonus materials. $10.00
+There are LinkedIn job search strategies that a seasoned professionals will find helpful in this ebook, as well as bonus materials. $10.00

 In The News

 With a massive 400+ million users, Microsoft announced its purchase of LinkedIn in June 2016 for $26.2 billion.
-Some state that this latest acquisition is one of Microsoft’s biggest moves (MS also acquired Yammer in 2012 for $1.2 billion) to being in the social media space.
+Some state that this latest acquisition is one of Microsoft's biggest moves (MS also acquired Yammer in 2012 for $1.2 billion) to be in the social media space.
 LinkedIn offers companies like Microsoft a much wider online social presence, and therefore offers a much wider audience to sell to.